 GearWrench Beam Torque Wrench

 GearWrench makes some pretty impressive tools and thankfully beam wrenches tend to be on the cheaper side.
-This one is no exception, for less than $50 you’ll be able to purchase one of the best beam wrenches around, and it’s perfect for pretty much any application as long as you can view the gauge from a direct angle.
+This one is no exception.
+You’ll be able to purchase one of the best beam wrenches around, and it’s perfect for pretty much any application as long as you can view the gauge from a direct angle.
 If you’re an amateur and envision yourself spending a lot of time working on vehicles, this may be the perfect starter torque wrench for you.

 Picking the Best Cheap Torque Wrench—Which One?